While many do-it-yourself projects get messy, the best DIY

 Security systems work best when coupled with other time-tested security upgrades to your home.
 Good landscape design can reduce the number of places where burglars can hide and provide fewer points of entry.
 Reinforcing windows, doors, and locks can help thwart efforts at a break-in.
 But while solutions like these still matter, it’s worth emphasizing that installing electronic surveillance and monitoring equipment is extremely effective—and quickly becoming one of the easiest DIY home security projects around.

-Plus, here are four more reasons to embrace the technological revolution in security systems:
+Plus, there are other reasons to embrace the technological revolution in security systems:

 Traditional systems can be costly.
 Statistics compiled by the digital marketplace HomeAdvisor suggest that a contractor-installed home alarm system averages about $700—and can range as high as $1,850.
 DIY systems average about half of that cost and start as low as $69.
 Buying equipment up-front also allows DIY alarm dealers to reduce the costs of monitoring.
 Average monthly fees are $20 lower for providers of DIY solutions than traditional security systems.